 Tagged Bev Braune, Pam Brown

-Bev Braune reviews Melissa Ashley
+Bev Braune Reviews Melissa Ashley

 Melissa Ashley brings us a collection of stories considering realities, mythology and personal experience.
 While a veneer of the strange wraps her images, the translucence of their reality is distinctly prominent.
 This is a book about definition, about who defines what and how.
 The poems in Ashley's first volume of poetry are seriously concerned with corporeal actualities and female self-definition.
-Readers are called on to understand that the happenings referred to are relevant and real.
-We are asked to see, feel, talk-about and (perhaps) understand.
-She takes a Lacanian approachcomprehending experience is a slippery rhetorical matter.

 Posted in BOOK REVIEWS